School Psychology (Adv Cert)

-Graduates of the bilingual school psychology program who complete the master’s in the psychology of the bilingual student are eligible for New York state certification as bilingual school psychologists (i.e. certification as a school psychologist with a bilingual extension).
+Graduates of the bilingual school psychology program who complete the master's in the psychology of the bilingual students are eligible for New York state certification as bilingual school psychologists (i.e. certification as a school psychologist with a bilingual extension).

 To complete an Advanced Certificate in school psychology or bilingual school psychology, students must

 - complete the prescribed program of study, including a minimum of 66 credits beyond the baccalaureate degree, with a minimum of 30 graduate credits taken at Fordham with the approval of an adviser (credit for previous graduate work is granted depending on its relation to the program);